SEI-TAS/kalki-dashboard/README.md

 Also, see https://docs.docker.com/docker-for-mac/install/.

 ## Usage
-First, create a new docker volume with `docker volume create --name=kalki`.
+First, create a new docker volume with `$ docker volume create --name=kalki`.
 Then, start the database by running `$ ./run_postgres_container.sh` from the project root.

 To build the docker image, run `$ docker build -t [NAME] .` in the directory containing